 [server1 ]# LC_ALL=C sar -A > /tmp/sar.data.txt

-# copy file to local desktop
+Next copy file to local desktop from a remote box using the scp command:

-[desktop ]$ scp user@server1.nixcraft.com:/tmp/sar.data.txt /tmp
+[desktop ]$ scp user@server1.nixcraft.com:/tmp/sar.data.txt /tmp/

 Now, the graph type tree is deployed in left pane and a graph has been selected: